 A STA and AP establish an initial security association via the following steps:

-The STA selects an authorized ESS by selecting among APs that advertise an appropriate SSID.
+The STA selects an authorized ESS by selecting among APs that advertise an appropriate SSID and FILS capabilities.

 The STA then performs(11s) IEEE 802.11(11s) authentication followed by association to the chosen AP.
 Confirmation(11s) of security parameters takes place during association.
 A STA performing IEEE 802.1X authentication uses Open System authentication.
-A STA performing secure password-based, or PSK, authentication uses SAE authentication.(11s)
+A STA performing secure password-based, or PSK, authentication uses SAE authentication.(11s) A STA performing authentication for fast initial link set-up performs FILS authentication.

 NOTE 1—It is possible for more than one PMKSA to exist.
 As an example, a second PMKSA might(#10381) come into existence through PMKSA caching.
 A STA might leave the ESS and flush its cache.
 Before its PMKSA expires in the AP’s cache, the STA returns to the ESS and establishes a second PMKSA from the AP’s perspective.